PD Dr. med. habil. Bastian Marquaß, specialist for orthopaedics, trauma surgery and sports medicine

 Quality of patient counseling and patient support

-We congratulate the Senior Doctors Dr. Peter Baum, Dr. Thomas Schneider and the official coordinator of the auditing process Prof. Dr. Sven Ostermeier for this success on behalf of the team of Orthopaedic Gelenk-Klinik.
+We congratulate the Senior Doctor Dr. Thomas Schneider and the official coordinator of the auditing process Prof. Dr. Sven Ostermeier for this success on behalf of the team of Orthopaedic Gelenk-Klinik.

 The most suitable treatment for you will depend not only on the stability of your knee, but also on your age and your general medical condition.
 What is required by a knee specialist to diagnose your knee condition?